Secondary Sales in VC-backed startups: A Quick Primer for Entrepreneurs

 They are distinguished from a “primary” sale, in which company issues new shares to investors, and the proceeds of that sale go directly into the company.
 In both cases, investors are buying stock, the main differences being 1) where the proceeds go, and 2) whether the shares are newly issued or have belonged to someone else.

 Once a company is public, of course, you can buy and sell shares easily on the major stock markets (NASDAQ, NYSE, etc.).
-Until a company offers shares on a public market, the company’s shares are considered private; there is limited liquidity for the shares, there are various restrictions on the shares, as well as SEC requirement for who can buy the shares, how many shareholders the company can have, etc.
+Until a company offers shares to the public, the company’s shares are considered private; there is limited liquidity for the shares, there are various restrictions on the shares, as well as SEC requirement for who can buy the shares, how many shareholders the company can have, etc.

 Why secondaries have become popular in Silicon Valley